Phonons scattering off discrete asymmetric solitons in the absence of a Peierls-Nabarro potential: Numerical Results

 The largest spacing shown in Fig.~\ref{fig:EnergyTrans} is $h=2.0$.
-We have computed the reflection and transmission coefficients for $h>2.0$ as well and observed (total) reflection.
-This has already been suggested by the bottom entries of Fig.~\ref{EnergyFlow_h_2_h_5}.
+We have also computed the reflection and transmission coefficients for $h>2.0$ and observed (total) reflection as indicated by the bottom entries in Fig.~\ref{EnergyFlow_h_2_h_5}.

-A major motivation to study PNP free discretization prescriptions was the possibility to place the kink anywhere on the lattice and that it can be dislocated by an amount independent of the lattice spacing.
-Consequently it should be possible that the kink acquires a whatever small kinetic energy from the interaction with the phonon wave-packet.
-Though the energy flow diagrams, Fig. \ref{EnergyFlow_h_1}, suggest otherwise, for small lattice spacings we indeed find cases in which the kink moves with a finite velocity after the interaction.
-Examples are shown in Fig. \ref{EnergyFlow_h_1_MoveKink}.
-The effect is more pronounced for phonons approaching the kink from the left.
-In that case the difference between the two discretization prescription is marginal.
-There is only little kink dislocation when the phonons start from the right side of the kink.
-In that case we see again that the prescription from Eq.~(\ref{eq:NEW}) has more transmission for larger $\Omega$.
+A major motivation to study PNP free discretization prescriptions was the possibility to place the kink anywhere on the lattice and dislocate it by an amount independent of the lattice spacing.
+Consequently, it should be possible for the kink to acquire a small amount of kinetic energy from the interaction with the phonon wave-packet.
+Although the energy flow diagrams, Fig.~\ref{EnergyFlow_h_1} suggest otherwise, for small lattice spacings we do find cases in which the kink moves with a finite velocity after the interaction.
+Examples for this phenomenon are shown in Fig.~\ref{EnergyFlow_h_1_MoveKink}.
+The effect is more pronounced for phonons approaching the kink from the left, and in this case, the difference between the two discretization prescription is marginal.
+There is only a slight kink dislocation when the phonons start from the right side of the kink.
+In this case, we see again that the prescription from Eq.~(\ref{eq:NEW}) has more transmission for larger values of $\Omega$.

 We extract the velocity of the kink from the slope of its trajectory at late times.
 This velocity is shown in Fig.~\ref{Kink_Velocity} as a function of the driving frequency $\Omega$.